Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Bounds on CDF

 \section{Bounds on CDF}

 We now turn to PDMPs with parameter uncertainty -- in addition to the inherent aleatoric uncertainty due to mode switches.
 In \cref{sec:compute}, the uncertainty of the outcome could be fully characterized by its CDF computed based on the known transition rates between modes, $\lambda_{ij}$'s.
 Here, however, we consider the case where we only know a {\em range} of potential $\lambda_{ij}$ values.
 There are two natural models of epistemic uncertainty in this situation, and it is meaningful to consider the upper and lower bounds on the CDF with each of them.
 We focus on a case where the true transition rates are free to fluctuate within the given range and may take on different values at different times.
 The upper and lower bounds on the CDF can be then found by considering a nonlinear version of the coupled PDEs seen in \cref{sec:compute}.
-This can also be viewed as a game against nature, where nature is a player maximizing (or minimizing) over transition rates at any given time and position.
-The alternative model is to assume that all transition rates remain fixed (though unknown) throughout the process.
+This can also be viewed as an optimal control problem, where the controller is either helping or hindering the particle's exit by choosing the transition rates adaptively.

+The alternative model of epistemic uncertainty is to assume that all transition rates remain fixed (though unknown) throughout the process.
 We provide some experimental results for this case as well, though do not propose any computationally efficient methods for finding sharp CDF bounds.